Algaecide

 In hot weather or when the pool is busy, watch your chlorine levels closely.
 This keeps the water quality high.

-Think about using MineralPure ionization too.
+Think about using MineralPure ionization, too.
 It uses copper ions as a natural algaecide.
-This cuts down on chlorine use while keeping your pool clean.
+This reduces chlorine use while keeping your pool clean.
 Also, check phosphate levels to stop algae growth.
 These steps make chlorine more effective and keep your pool algae-free.

 Don’t forget regular maintenance.
-Clean filters and brush the pool surfaces to stop algae.
-These steps are key to a clean pool.
+Clean filters and brush the pool surfaces to prevent algae growth.
+These steps are key to keeping a pool clean.

 Shocking Your Pool: A Powerful Algae Treatment